bowbahdoe/jdbc/README.md

 * Utilities for reading data from `ResultSet`s
 * An `UncheckedSQLException` for when throwing a `SQLException` is inconvenient, but might need to be recovered later.
+* A `SQLFragment` class for basic query composition
-* A `SettableParameter` interface, for when String Templates are re-previewed.
+* A `SettableParameter` interface, useful with `SQLFragment` (but way more useful whenever String Templates are re-previewed).

 ## Dependency Information